Oldsmobile Cutlass: 1974

 Changes for 1974 included new taillight lenses and radiator grilles, and a new front fascia with bumper-mounted turn signals used only on the base model.
-There were newly-mandated 5 mph rear bumpers, with a new hydraulic energy absorpotion system.
+There were newly mandated 5 mph rear bumpers, with a new hydraulic energy absorpotion system.
 Both the 350 and 455 Rocket V8s were carried over unchanged from 1973 aside from revisions required to meet 1974 emissions regulations.
 The Turbo Hydramatic transmission became standard equipment on all Cutlass models.

 1975

 For 1975, Oldsmobile added two smaller engines to attract economy-minded buyers in the aftermath of the 1973–74 energy crisis.
-These were the Chevrolet-built 250 cuin inline six (previously offered from 1966–71) and a new 260 V8 based on the Olds 350 Rocket V8, which continued as an option.
+These were the Chevrolet-built 250 cuin inline six (previously offered from 1966 to 1971) and a new 260 V8 based on the Olds 350 Rocket V8, which continued as an option.
 Also continuing was the 455 Rocket V8, rated at 190 hp.
 All engines had catalytic converters and required unleaded gasoline in the United States; Canadian buyers could opt to delete the converter.
 The three-speed manual transmission returned as standard equipment in conjunction with the six-cylinder engine on all Cutlass models except Salons and station wagons.
 However, only 0.2% of Cutlasses were built with a manual transmission as most buyers wanted the 350 V8 and Turbo Hydramatic as in previous years.

 The 1975 grilles were somewhat more angular and separated into eight pieces on each side.
 The front turn signals were now incorporated into the grille.
 At the rear, new two-piece taillights were divided vertically.
 The S and Supreme both had a chrome strip atop the hood, while the Supreme also had the Oldsmobile logo mounted atop the grille.
 A fuel economy gauge was optional.

 The Cutlass line overtook the full-size Delta 88 as the best-selling Oldsmobile line in 1975, with the Cutlass Supreme coupe accounting for the majority of those sales, surpassing the Chevrolet Chevelle and Ford Torino to become the best-selling intermediate-sized car in America.
 The Cutlass was also the second-best selling car line in the U.S. in 1975, with only the full-sized Chevrolet Impala/Caprice ahead of it.